Garo Mardirossian

 Garo Mardirossian (born 1956) is a prominent Armenian-American lawyer practicing in Los Angeles.
-Mardirossian has had significant law cases involving personal injury, civil rights, complex litigation, product liability, and constitutional law.
-Several of the cases he has been involved in have brought national and international attention, including the Dole bridal shower and Thomas beating cases by different police agencies.
-The Dole Family case involved many victims, including the television celebrity female wrestler known as Mt.
+Mardirossian has handled significant cases involving personal injury, civil rights, complex litigation, product liability, and constitutional law.
+Several of the cases he has been involved in have garnered national and international attention, including the Dole bridal shower and the Thomas beating cases by different police agencies.
+The Dole Family case involved numerous victims, including the television celebrity and female wrestler known as Mt.
 Fiji (Emily Dole), and resulted in the highest monetary jury award against a policing agency in U.S. history.